 You place Janie on HHFNC at 16L/100%.
 Due to continued respiratory distress, you move her to scuba mask CPAP.
 Your next thought is:

-- Should I give more fluids after she finishes this 3rd bolus?

-- I should have been a banker.

-- My next move is. . .
+- Should I give more fluids after she finishes this 3rd bolus? - Time for some acetaminophen? - Ugh.
+I should have been a banker.
+Or a forest ranger. - Better plan for my next move . . .